Myofascial, Osseous and Viceral Treatment

 My feeling is that in many instances folks have lost connection to parts of their body often as a result of some painful stimulus, some injury or traumatic event or even some repetitive stress or strain has resulted in their blocking the ability to feel and control the area.
 Conversely the same region will be the location of "perceived pain".
-Often general and hard to precisely locate but then punctuated by bouts off sharp specific pain.
+Often general and hard to precisely locate but then punctuated by bouts of sharp specific pain.
 Pain is also often associated with movement in the area and so reinforces the dissociation and lack of motor control which has given in to broad splinting in the body.
-I use Myofascial Release Techniques together with Trigger Point release and Active Release Technique to help the tissue with better hydration and mobility so that they may become more pliable and this process helps with allowing bones that have come out of their place in the rhythm of full function to return to their rightful place in the natural alignment of our bony structure.
+I use Myofascial Release Techniques together with Trigger Point release and Strain Counter-strain techniques to help the tissue with better hydration and mobility so that they may become more pliable and this process helps with allowing bones that have come out of their place in the rhythm of full function to return to their rightful place in the natural alignment of our bony structure.
 This approach gets to the actual source of the discomfort and treating that dysfunction, rather than chasing symptoms around the body and never getting results.
 Clients often feel immediate relief that lasts longer than the quick endorphin release achieved in spa settings.
 This work is very powerful and effective, as it structurally realigns the body, correcting poor posture, and allowing the patient to be free of the pain that poor alignment brings.

 By complementing the body’s natural healing processes, Myofascial Release is increasingly being used as a preventive health measure.
 Massage in general is known for its ability to bolster resistance to disease, and is effective for a wide range of medical problems associated with pain and dysfunction, including (but not limited to):

 - Stress and Tension-Related Problems

 - Fibromyalgia and other Connective-Tissue Disorders

 - Temporomandibular Joint Syndrome (TMJ)